techgrounds/techgrounds-koekienator/01_Security/SEC-04 Symmetric Encryption.md

 # [Symmetric encryption]

 How can we encrypt our data now days to keep our data safe?

+## Assignment

+- Find one more historic cipher besides the Caesar cipher.
+- Find two digital ciphers that are being used today.
+- Make a symmetrically encrypted message and let a peer decipher it.

 ### Key-terms

 - Cipher, a cryptographic algorithm.
 - Asymmetric encryption
 - Symmetric encryption

 ### Used Sources

 https://www.secplicity.org/2017/05/25/  historical-cryptography-ciphers/
 https://cryptii.com/pipes/caesar-cipher
 https://crashtest-security.com/block-cipher-vs-stream-cipher/